SupraSummus/ipfs-api-mount/README.md

 How to use
 ----------

+Install package ...

+    pip install ipfs-api-mount

-Install package in a virtualenv (or systemwide) and then
+... and then

     mkdir a_dir
     ipfs-api-mount --background QmXKqqUymTQpEM89M15G23wot8g7n1qVYQQ6vVCpEofYSe a_dir